imanolgh/projects/web development/file sharing site/README.md

 link:http://ec2-18-212-186-195.compute-1.amazonaws.com/~sfsobol/login.html

+Thank you for taking the time to look at the file-sharing site I created along with a partner.
+The purpose of this project was to create a simple file sharing site that supports uploading, viewing, and deleting files associated with various users.

 The 3 login usernames are Case sensitive:

 sfsobol
 imanolH
 randomR

 Our creative part of our project involves renaming a file that has been added to a users file system.